Chambers Street–World Trade Center/Park Place/Cortlandt Street station: Construction and opening

+Later years

+A passageway from the express platform to the Hudson & Manhattan Railroad (H&M)'s Hudson Terminal was opened in 1949, after 14 months of construction.
+The passageway measured 14 ft wide and 90 ft long.
+Construction contractor Great Atlantic Construction Company described the tunnel as "one of the most difficult of engineering feats", as the passageway had to pass above the H&M tunnels while avoiding various pipes, wires, water mains, and cable car lines.

+In April 1993, the New York State Legislature agreed to give the MTA $9.6 billion for capital improvements.
+Some of the funds would be used to renovate nearly one hundred New York City Subway stations, including Chambers Street and World Trade Center.
 A late-1990s renovation saw prefabricated tile panels installed on the trackside wall of the express platform, with a tile band of Concord Violet bordered in black and "CHAMBERS" in white Copperplate lettering on black tiles on each panel, and on the local platform's walls the new tiles were installed in 3 by 2 foot sections with a slightly different shade of dark blue violet bordered in black; no station name captions were placed.
 The trim lines in the entryways and passages use the Concord Violet color rather than the blue violet.

 Around 2:00 p.m. on January 23, 2005, a fire destroyed the interlocking plant at Chambers Street.
 As a result, two-thirds of A trains were canceled or rerouted, including all rush-hour trips to Rockaway Park–Beach 116th Street.
 C service was completely suspended and replaced by the A and V in Brooklyn and A, B, D, and E in Manhattan.
 Some newspaper articles blamed the fire on a homeless person trying to keep warm, but that was never confirmed.
 Until January 28, the MTA rerouted the A to the Rutgers Street Tunnel during late nights.
 Initial estimates gave a time of three to five years to restore full service because the destroyed equipment was custom-made for the MTA.
 That was later cut back to six to nine months to bring back normal operations.
 However, C service and 70% of A service was restored ten days after the fire, and the rush-hour A trips were restored on February 14, with full service returning on April 21.
 However, effects of the fire continued into 2006 because the equipment had not been replaced.